-Addiction is easier to avoid than to quit from.
+Addiction is easier to avoid than to quit.
 Hence, it’s best that we keep ourselves happy, healthy, stress, and drug-free.

 If you know someone who is struggling with substance abuse disorder, seek help immediately.
-Restore Health and Wellness is one of the best places to start your recovery journey.
+Restore Health and Wellness is one of the best substance abuse treatment facilities to start your recovery journey.
 Our 65-bed facility offers residential therapeutic services in a comfortable drug and alcohol-free environment with breathtaking views and plush amenities.

 To know which of our programs can help you achieve your recovery goals, speak with one of our treatment specialists.
 Call (888) 979-4570 or visit our addiction treatment center in Encino, CA at 6918 Owensmouth Ave Canoga Park, CA 91303.
 24/7 Admissions (818) 722-9019.
 On-Site Contact (818) 806-3914.